How you apply the framework, and use it to promote learning and development, is up to you and your organisation.

 If you feel you are confident at Level 3:

-To support individuals, invite them to read the framework, assess their current skills, knowledge and behaviours for each Capability Area, and consider the points detailed above.
-Offer your time to discuss their findings.
+To support individuals, invite them to use the framework and self-assessment tool to assess their current skills, knowledge and behaviours.
+Offer your time to discuss their findings, using the guidance in the previous section to plan next steps.
 Help them to prioritise which areas to focus on as some will be more relevant than others depending on their role and the organisation.
 This can be done as part of objective setting and personal development conversations, and reviewed over time.

 For teams, work together to identify where there are gaps in knowledge within the group for specific capabilities.
 This may identify pockets of skills or expertise you didn’t know existed, which can be shared to support others within the team to develop their capabilities.
 Where gaps are identified, work together as a team to establish what’s needed to develop skills and confidence to the required level.
 Again, this can be reviewed over time to show progress.